DIY Shea Butter Lip Balm (great for cold sores)

 - Whisk in raw honey and essential oils.

-- Use a pipette to transfer hot lip balm into containers of choice.
+- Use a pipette or funnel to transfer hot lip balm into containers of choice.

 - Allow lip balm to cool for 1 hour before use.
 Store in your purse, bathroom, bedside table, and hide one in a drawer at work!